AsierLoinaz/ChatSpot/README.md

-# ChatSpot: Meet new people throug IoT
+# ChatSpot: Meet new people through IoT

 **ChatSpot** is an RaspberryPi-based device designed to promote social interaction and community building in public and private spaces.
 By facilitating face-to-face conversations with a simple, user-friendly interface, ChatSpot helps people overcome barriers to social engagement and reduces feelings of loneliness in communities.